Investment Partner Strategy

 Summary

 Deecon were engaged by DELTEQ / COMTEQ to lead their Investment Partner Strategy.
-This included defining the investment case and strategy, researching potential investors and completing due diligence on investment options to find the best target investors for DELTEQ / COMTEQ.
+This process included defining the investment case and strategy, researching potential investors, and completing due diligence on investment options to find the optimal target investors.

-The investment case had been defined in the previous engagement – DELTEQ and COMTEQ (the Group / DELTEQ) had experienced high growth of revenue over the last three years and were seeking continued growth through expansion both within the telecoms markets and external markets such as EV.
-The Group had recently formed ‘EVlution’, an EV business aimed at end-to-end EV charging solutions.
-Given this growth potential, the Group was now looking to raise capital through equity investments of a third party.
+The investment case had been defined in the previous engagement.
+DELTEQ and COMTEQ (the Group) experienced high revenue growth over the previous three years and were targeting further expansion within the telecoms market and external markets such as Electric Vehicles (EV).
+The Group formed a new company called ‘EVlution’, aimed at end-to-end EV charging solutions and looked to raise capital by securing third-party equity investment.

-The first stage of the investment partner strategy was to align with DELTEQ as to their criteria for an investment partner.
-This included discussions around the amount of investment they were looking for, potential future management structures and the purpose of investment.
+The first stage was to align their criteria for an investment partner.
+This included discussions around the amount of investment they were looking for, potential future management structures, and the purpose of investment.

-Deecon devised a three-stage assessment, which would funnel a long list of potential investors down to a well-suited target list.
+Deecon developed a three-stage assessment to funnel the long-list of potential investors down to a target list.
+The strategy we developed is outlined below.

 The first stage of the criteria assessed:

-• Investment – What does the investor typically invest?
+• Investment – What sectors does the investor typically invest into?

 • Portfolio – What is the investor’s current portfolio?